-- No. of Pending Requests is the number of credentials that you have requested, but have not yet been collected. - Warn When Available Licenses Reaches is the number of remaining available users or credentials that must be reached for a warning email message to be triggered. - Warning Email Address is the email address that will receive an automatically generated license warning email.
+- No. of Pending Credential Requests is the number of credentials that you have requested, but have not yet been collected. - End-User License Agreement is the URL at which you can read the End-User License Agreement of the license. - Warn When Available Licenses Reaches is the number of remaining available users or credentials that must be reached for a warning email message to be triggered. - Warning Email Address is the email address that will receive an automatically generated license warning email.